Victor-Alfred/bioinf_starter_pack/README.md

 the information is quite redundant in the following papers, but just to make sure.

+Take a look at [markdown](https://daringfireball.net/projects/markdown/), a light-weight markup language to easily format text files, and convert them to other formats. github and other sites render it nicely.

 * A statistical definition for reproducibility and replicability [10.1101/066803](http://dx.doi.org/10.1101/066803)
 * Five selfish reasons to work reproducibly